Port of Antwerp: History

-Antwerp's potential as a seaport was recognized by Napoleon Bonaparte and he ordered the construction of Antwerp's first lock and dock in 1811.
+Antwerp's potential as a seaport was recognized by Napoleon Bonaparte; he ordered the construction of Antwerp's first lock and dock in 1811.
 Called the Bonaparte Dock, it was joined by a second dock - called the Willem Dock after the Dutch King - in 1813.
 When the Belgian Revolution broke out in 1830, there was a well-founded fear that the Dutch would blockade the Scheldt again but, in the event, they contented themselves with levying a stiff toll.
 Fortunately, the young Belgium had friends in Britain and particularly in the person of Lord Palmerston, who believed the existence of Belgium would be beneficial to Britain, and that, in consequence, it was important to make sure that the newly born state was economically viable.

 With his support, the Belgian government was able to redeem the Dutch Toll in 1863.
 By that time, the Kattendijk Dock had been completed in 1860 and the all important Iron Rhine Railway to the Ruhr had been finished in 1879.
 Antwerp then experienced a second golden age and by 1908 eight docks had been constructed.
 The opening of the Royers Lock, commenced in 1905, meant that ships drawing up to 31 ft of water were able to enter the existing docks and access the new Lefèbvre and America docks.

 Such was the situation at the outbreak of the First World War in 1914.
 The British, and Winston Churchill, then First Lord of the Admiralty, in particular were well aware of the Port of Antwerp's strategic importance, so much so that Churchill arrived in Antwerp on 4 October 1914 to take charge of the defence of the city and its port.